yumizinha/science/content/authors/admin/_index.md

 ---
 bio: PhD candidate in Information Engineering at the Federal University of ABC.
-She has a degree in mathematics from the Institute of Mathematics and Statistics (2011).
-In her research, she works with Inferences of intercerebral connections using near-infrared spectroscopy (fNIRS) with machine learning.
 education:
   courses:
   - course: Licenciatura em Matemática